sbstndb/samurai/docs/petsc_matrix_assembly.md

 ## Introduction

-Samurai supports the assembly of sparse matrices for linear solvers, with optional integration with PETSc for scalable parallel computations.
+Samurai supports the assembly of sparse matrices for linear solvers, with integration with PETSc for scalable parallel computations.
+The PETSc integration provides efficient linear and nonlinear solvers with support for various preconditioners and iterative methods.

 ## Matrix Assembly Workflow